rsonger/software-engineering-lab/_posts/2024-04-17-drawing-shapes.md

         # stop if the program does not use the variable
         if variable_ref == -1:
+            print(f'No reference found for variable {variable_name}')
             return

-        # select buffer used by the following functions
+        # bind the buffer for use just in case it hasn't been bound already
         GL.glBindBuffer(GL.GL_ARRAY_BUFFER, self.buffer_ref)

-        # bind the vertex array object if it was given
+        # optionally bind a vertex array object if provided
         if vao_ref is not None:
             GL.glBindVertexArray(vao_ref)

+        # get vertex parameters for this attribute's data type
+        size, gl_type = self._ATTRIB_SIZE_TYPE.get(self.data_type, (0, 0))
+        if size == 0 or gl_type == 0:
+            raise Exception(f"Attribute {variable_name} has unknown type {self.data_type}")

         # specify how data will be read from the currently bound buffer
         # into the specified variable.
 These associations are stored by
         # whichever VAO is bound before calling this method.
-        if self.data_type == "int":
-            GL.glVertexAttribPointer(
-                variable_ref, 1, GL.GL_INT, False, 0, None
-            )
-        elif self.data_type == "float":
-            GL.glVertexAttribPointer(
-                variable_ref, 1, GL.GL_FLOAT, False, 0, None
-            )
-        elif self.data_type == "vec2":
-            GL.glVertexAttribPointer(
-                variable_ref, 2, GL.GL_FLOAT, False, 0, None
-            )
-        elif self.data_type == "vec3":
-            GL.glVertexAttribPointer(
-                variable_ref, 3, GL.GL_FLOAT, False, 0, None
-            )
-        elif self.data_type == "vec4":
-            GL.glVertexAttribPointer(
-                variable_ref, 4, GL.GL_FLOAT, False, 0, None
+        GL.glVertexAttribPointer(variable_ref, size, gl_type, False, 0, None)
-            )
-        else:
-            raise Exception(f"Attribute {variable_name} has unknown type {self.data_type}")

         # enable use of buffer data for this variable during rendering
         GL.glEnableVertexAttribArray(variable_ref)
 ```

 Before calling `glVertexAttribPointer` we need to bind both a vertex buffer object and a vertex array object.
 We bind the the vertex buffer with `glBindBuffer` using the stored VBO reference.
-As for the vertex array object, the application may bind it before calling this method, or it may pass a reference to be associated with this instance of `Attribute`.
-In either case, binding both VBO and VAO will ensure that the current VAO will associate data from the vertex buffer with the program variable.
+As for the vertex array object, an app may bind a VAO itself, or it may pass a reference in the `vao_ref` parameter for this instance of `Attribute` to handle.
+In either case, binding both VBO and VAO is necessary for the current VAO to link data from the vertex buffer to the program variable.
 OpenGL manages the VAOs and associations once they are created, so we do not need to do anything more with the variable reference.

 ## Hexagons, Triangles, and Squares

 Now we are ready to draw shapes on the screen with multiple vertices and lines.
-By default, OpenGL draws lines with only 1 pixel width, which can be hard to see on high resolution displays.
-On **Windows**, we can use a function called `glLineWidth` to set the thickness of the lines drawn by OpenGL in pixels. (`glLineWidth` is deprecated in newer versions of OpenGL, and so **MacOS** forces an error when this function is used.)
+By default, OpenGL draws lines only 1 pixel wide which can be hard to see on high resolution displays.
+On **Windows**, we can use a function called `glLineWidth` to set the thickness of the lines drawn by OpenGL in pixels.
+(We cannot use `glLineWidth` on **MacOS** because **MacOS** strictly enforces the core OpenGL profile, which only allows `1.0` as a valid parameter.)

 ### A Single Buffer Test
 Our first test application will use the `Attribute` class from above to draw lines between six points on the screen and create a hexagon.
 This time, the vertex shader program has a single variable `position` declared with the `in` qualifier so it will receive data from a vertex buffer.
 Instead of hardcoding the position data in the vertex buffer, we provide it through our own `position_data` variable and link that data with an instance of `Attribute`.